cosmos/cosmos-sdk/docs/architecture/adr-028-public-key-addresses.md

 These names are derived directly from .proto files in a standardized way and used in other places such as the type URL in `Any`s.
-Since there is an easy and obvious way to get this name for every protobuf type, we can use this message name as the key type prefix when creating addresses.
+Since there is an easy and obvious way to get this name for every protobuf type, we can use this message name as the key type `prefix` when creating addresses.
+For all basic public keys, `contents` should just be the raw unencoded public key bytes.

-We define the canonical address format for new (non-legacy) public keys as `Sha256(fmt.Sprintf("%s/%x, proto.MessageName(key), key.Bytes()))[:20]`.
-This takes the first 20 bytes of an SHA-256 hash of a string with the proto message name for the key type joined by an `/` with the hex encoding of the key bytes.

-For all basic public keys, key bytes should just be the raw unencoded public key bytes.
+Thus the canonical address for new public key types would be `AddressHash(proto.MessageName(pk), pk.Bytes)`.

 ### Multisig Addresses